jamiebeach/Engineering-Learning-2022/log.md

 ### 2022-02-14
 - While I'm working through Azure related things, I did come across a post about passing the CKA (Kubernetes) exam [on reddit, here](https://www.reddit.com/r/kubernetes/comments/ssk065/passed_my_cka_exam_first_time_here_are_my_tips/).
 Some neat links from within.
+- Finished the whizlabs video course for az104

 ### 2022-02-13
 - Almost completed the video portion of the whizlabs az104 course.
 About 15 minutes to go, really.